Tyler887/Superlicense/README.md

 All rights revered is "Trademark" for short.
 It bans usage except with permission.
 ### Are "trademarks" banned from copying in some countries?
 Yes.
 To avoid this, the Superlicense was created as the worldwide "all rights reversed".
+### Can I mark my software using Superlicense logos?
+Unfortunately, we do not have any logo.
+For now, you can use this quotation to let users know:
+> This software is licensed under [the Superlicense](https://tyler887.github.io/Superlicense/licensetext.txt).
+All rights reserved. ©️ (YYYY) (name of copyright holder).